Accept payments with Trustly Pay

-Unlike standard one-time payments, Trustly Pay establishes a long-running bank authorization.
-This allows you to generate a secure token once and use it for multiple future transactions.
-For example, pulling funds or pushing winnings without requiring the user to log in again.
+Unlike a standard one-time checkout, Trustly Pay establishes a persistent connection with the user's bank account.
+This allows you to generate a secure token (transactionId) once and use it for multiple operations.

 Core capabilities

-The Trustly Pay workflow supports the following primary operations:
+The Trustly Pay workflow supports the following API operations:

 • Pay-ins (Capture): Pull funds from the user's bank account to your platform.